oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 NetCDF (network Common Data Form) is a set of software libraries and machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.

-**URL**
+**More Information**

 https://www.unidata.ucar.edu/software/netcdf/

 **Available Versions**::

+    4.3.1-iimpi-2020a
     4.3.1-gompi-2021a
     4.3.1-gompi-2020b
-    4.3.1-iimpi-2020a

 netCDF-Fortran